siarheidudko/redux-cluster/README.md

 #### Cluster Scheme
 You can use `createServer(<Object>)` in any process in cluster (and outside cluster process).
 Using `createClient(<Object>)` is logical in a Master process or a single process.
-In any case, if you create a `createClient(<Onject>)` in the Worker process, it will not work with the rest of the cluster processes, does not have access to them.
-So you will have to create `createClient(<Onject>)` in each Worker process that needs access to the Store.
+In any case, if you create a `createClient(<Object>)` in the Worker process, it will not work with the rest of the cluster processes, does not have access to them.
+So you will have to create `createClient(<Object>)` in each Worker process that needs access to the Store.

 ![ClusterScheme](https://github.com/siarheidudko/redux-cluster/raw/master/img/ClusterScheme.png)